 Cal Water intends to undertake various research projects to verify water savings projections included in these plans.
 For example, Cal Water and San Jose State University Research Foundation are jointly undertaking a study of realized water savings from converting customers from flat rate to metered billing.
 This study is expected to commence in early 2011.
-Results from studies such as this one will be used by Cal Water to update the water savings projections contained in this plan.
+Results from studies such as this one will be used by Cal Water to update water savings projections.